elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> There are three participants in the factory pattern, including the Creator, AbstractProduct, and ConcreteProduct.
+      <strong>Interview Response:</strong> The object participants in the factory pattern include the Creator, which defines the factory method, the ConcreteCreator, which implements the factory method, and the Product, which is the object being created.
     </div><br />
     <div>
       <strong>Technical Response:</strong> There are three participants in the factory pattern, including the Creator, AbstractProduct, and ConcreteProduct.
 The Creator is the factory object that creates new products and implements “factoryMethod” which returns newly manufactured products.
 The AbstractProduct declares an interface for the products, except in JavaScript.
 The ConcreteProduct is the product getting created, and all ConcreteProducts support the same interface.